Vegan coconut macaroons that are chewy on the inside and crisp on the outside! They taste like regular macaroons but are paleo and maple-sweetened.

 I first tried making these with coconut oil, knowing that way more people have that on hand than coconut butter, but it was a huge mess.

-Please do not use coconut oil!
+Please do not use coconut oil in these vegan coconut macaroons!
 It won’t work.

 Store-bought coconut butter is usually pretty expensive so I make my own.
 And it’s super easy!